-Jorge Patino “Macaco” was one of the most controversial fighters in Jiu Jitsu due to his bitter rivalries with Roberto Godoi, Eduardo Pamplona and Ryan Gracie in the past.
-“Macaco” was also one of the first BJJ fighters from Sao Paulo to transition successfully from Grappling to MMA (Mixed Martial Arts) where he has defeated big names such as Ronaldo Souza, Gabriel Vella and Gustavo “Ximu”.
+Jorge Patino, also known as “Macaco”, is a Brazilian jiu jitsu black belt under Waldomiro Perez Junior, being an important figure for jiu jitsu during the 2000’s decade, particularly in the Sao Paulo area.
+Jorge Patino was also one of the most controversial competitors of the sport, a reputation earned from his bitter rivalries with Roberto Godoi, Eduardo Pamplona and Ryan Gracie.
+Jorge Macaco was also one of the first grapplers from Sao Paulo to successfully transition from jiu jitsu to mixed martial arts (MMA) where he has defeated big names such as Ronaldo Souza, Gabriel Vella and Gustavo “Ximu”.

 Full Name: Jorge Luis Patino

 Nickname: The nickname “Macaco” means monkey, the name was given by a friend of his when he was still a young child because he was always climbing up trees and jumping around.

 - Pan American Champion (2000 closed the brackets with his team mate Roberto Godoi, 2001)